Oxford Parkinson's Disease Centre Logo

 Richard’s research is focused on better understanding the molecular mechanisms underlying neurodegenerative diseases, such as Parkinson’s disease and Alzheimer’s disease.
 His work combines studies on human post-mortem brain tissue, the generation and analysis of novel transgenic and knockout mouse models, and the development of improved induced pluripotent stem (iPS) cell-derived dopaminergic neuronal culture models.
 His work focuses on the study of the functional and genetic mechanisms underlying key neurodegeneration disease loci, such as alpha-synuclein (SNCA), microtubule associated protein tau (MAPT) and leucine rich repeat kinase 2 (LRRK2).

-Richard currently serves on the Research Strategy Board for Parkinson's UK and ad hoc reviewer panels for the NIH, was the previous the Co-ordinator for the Alzheimer's Research UK Thames Valley Network Centre and has served on the Scientific Advisory Board for Alzheimer's Research UK and the Grants Working Group for CIRM, the California Institute of Regenerative Medicine.
+Richard currently serves on the Research Strategy Board for Parkinson's UK, ad hoc reviewer panels for the NIH, and Committee member for the Alzheimer's Research UK Thames Valley Network Centre.
+He has previously served on the Scientific Advisory Board for Alzheimer's Research UK and the Grants Working Group for CIRM, the California Institute of Regenerative Medicine.